sillycowvalley/Hopper/Source/Languages/TiggerC/ReadMe.md

 #### `switch`

-In TiggerC, the `switch` statement has two key differences from C:
+In Tigger C, the `switch` statement has two key differences from C:

-1. **No Fall-Through**: Cases in TiggerC's `switch` statements do not fall through to the next case.
+1. **No Fall-Through**: Cases in Tigger C's `switch` statements do not fall through to the next case.
 There is no need for a `break` statement to prevent fall-through.
 2. **Single Statement Blocks**: Even single statement blocks in `switch` cases require curly braces.

 ```c